golanlevin/DrawingWithMachines/syllabus/60-468_syllabus_fall_2021.md

 # Overview

 ### Course Description
-Electronic Media Studio: Interactivity and Computation (60-212) is a practical introduction to programming and computational media production within the context of the arts.
-In this “intromediate” level course, students develop the skills and confidence to produce interactive artworks, discuss their work in relation to current and historic praxes of digital art, and engage new technologies critically.
+This is an advanced studio course in experimental drawing, generative art, computational design, and mechatronic mishegas.
+Working at the boundaries of code, automation, physical materials, and gestural mark-making, we will explore personal and peculiar new approaches to digital fabrication; the development of ultra-niche workflows as a mode of creative practice; and the use of algorithms and machine collaborators as nontraditional intermediaries between mind, hand, and paper.

-This is a “studio art course in computer science”, in which our objective is art and design, but our medium is student-written software.
-Intended as a second course for students who have already had one semester of elementary programming (in any language), this class develops craft skills in text-based, imperative programming using a variety of creative coding toolkits, including p5.js (JavaScript) and Unity3D (JavaScript/C#).
-Through rigorous programming exercises in these environments, students will develop mastery over the basic vocabulary of constructs that govern static, dynamic, and interactive form, with the aim of applying these skills to problems in interactive art, computational design, and other creative explorations of transmediality, connectivity, generativity, and immersivity.
+Units in this course include: rule-based art and conditional design; chance and stochastic composition; real-time interaction and contingency; asemic cartography; synthetic automatism and ersatz perception; and more.
+Through rigorous exercises in freestyle computing, participants will develop skills in the control of machines by (e.g.) AxiDraw, Line-Us, Scribit, Rotrics, and Universal Robots to govern line, texture, tone, shape and mass in a variety of wet and dry drawing media.
+Interested students should have a portfolio of creative visual work, and programming experience equivalent to an introductory course such as 15-104, 110 or 112.
+Enrollment by permission of instructor.

 ### Learning Objectives
 At the conclusion of this course, students will be able to:

-* Be proficient in creating computer programs capable of responding to user interaction, in a variety of different creative coding tools, such as p5.js, Processing, and Unity3D.
+* Be proficient in creating computer programs to execute drawings with machines, using a variety of different tools, such as p5.js, Processing, and X-Y plotters.
-* Gain familiarity with the repertoire of artists, designers, works and activities around interactive art, generative form, and computational design.
+* Gain familiarity with the repertoire of artists, designers, works and activities around algorithmic art with robots and mechatronic plotters.
-* Understand the role of computation in artworks that explore concepts of transmediality, connectivity, generativity, and immersivity.
+* Understand the role of computation in making drawings that explore concepts of procedurality and generativity.
 * Understand how to document and present creative work online, and in person.